hot-glue-for-rails/hot-glue/README.md

 If you do not want inline editing of your list items but instead to fall back to full page style behavior for your edit views, use `--big-edit`.
 Turbo still handles the page interactions, but the user is taken to a full-screen edit page instead of an edit-in-place interaction.

+### `--display-list-after-update` (default: false)

+After an update-in-place normally only the edit view is swapped out for the show view of the record you just edited.

+Sometimes you might want to redisplay the entire list after you make an update (for example, if your action removes that record from the result set).

+To do this, use flag `--display_list_after_update`.
+The update will behave like delete and re-fetch all the records in the result and tell Turbo to swap out the entire list.